edeustace/assets-loader/README.md

     GET     /assets/*file               com.ee.assets.controllers.Assets.at(path="/public", file)

+#### About Css concatenation

+Css concatenation doesn't account for paths to other resources within css files, so paths may break if the source css file and the concatenated css are in different folders.
+We are looking into whats the best way to [solve this](#24).

 #### Logging
 If you want to see logs from asset loader - make sure you add a logger for 'assets-loader' to your log config.